Daniel-KM/Omeka-S-module-Next/README.md

 TODO
 ----

-- [ ] Normalize the breadcrumbs with Laminas navigation.
+- [x] Normalize the breadcrumbs with Laminas navigation (module [Menu]).
-- [ ] Move all navigation and theme helpers to a new module.
+- [ ] Move all navigation and theme helpers to module BlockPlus.
 - [ ] Site permission links to user page (v3)